Skip to Content

 POST https://grepr-prod.us.auth0.com/oauth/token endpoint.

-The following example submits a token request using the curl command. client_id and client_secret are the credential values provided by Grepr support:
+The following example submits a token request using the curl command. client-id and client-secret are the credentials from your service account:

 Example response:

 • The access token has access to all APIs that Grepr provides to its customers.
-If you need to reduce the access scope of a token to restrict access to specific APIs, contact Grepr support.
+However, if you need to restrict access to specific APIs, you can reduce the access scope of a token.
+For help, contact support@grepr.ai.

 • The access token has a limited lifetime of 86400 seconds, which is equivalent to 24 hours.
 You must obtain a new token when it expires.